LACHKAR99ZAKARIA/MapSwifty/README.md

 ### Initialization

-Create an array of `SwiftyAnnotationItem` objects to represent map annotations.
+Create an array of `CLLocationCoordinate2D` objects to represent map annotations.
 Then, use the `MapSwifty` view in your SwiftUI hierarchy:

 ```